eesmer/DebianDC/Documentation/decisions/0001-initial-platform-and-ui-choice.md

 - Debian 11 provides long-term stability
 - It offers a mature ecosystem for Samba and related packages
 - It is widely preferred in enterprise environments

+---

+### Desktop Environment: LXDE

+For management interfaces that required graphical interaction, the **LXDE** desktop environment was selected.